Absence of cosmological constant problem in special relativistic field theory of gravity: Self-interaction of a helicity graviton

 with generators satisfying only the first condition in \eqref{eq:gencons}, that is $\nabla_a\xi^a=0$, and $\phi$ is an arbitrary scalar function.
 The action of this theory is given by:

-Fierz-Pauli theory and Weyl transverse theory are the only two linear extensions compatible with the on-shell description of gravitons given above \cite{Alvarez2006}.
+This field-theoretical description and Fierz-Pauli theory are the only two linear extensions compatible with the on-shell description of gravitons given above \cite{Izawa1994,Alvarez2006}.
 This fact alone is interesting enough to explore this last theory to its ultimate consequences.
-Even if both are by construction completely equivalent as linear theories, their nonlinear completions could substantially differ.
+Even if both are by construction completely equivalent as linear theories, their nonlinear completions may differ substantially.
+Note that the second kind of transformations in Eq. \eqref{eq:wtsymm} correspond to linearized Weyl transformations.
+Hence the action \eqref{eq:freewtdiff} represents the starting (i.e., linear) point for a Weyl-invariant description of gravity.

-If we want to describe gravity we need to couple these theories to matter.
-Nowadays it is well understood that this coupling will be through the stress-energy tensor, implying that the resulting theory would be nonlinear \cite{Ortin2004}.
-Let us write the resulting action of the self-coupling procedure as

-where $\mathscr{A}_0$ is the free part and $\mathscr{A}_{\text{I}}$ is the self-interacting part we are going to solve for.
-Given this action, one would be able to obtain its stress-energy tensor. $\mathscr{A}_{\text{I}}$ is then fixed by the requeriment of leading to this stress-energy tensor (obtained by Hilbert's prescription) as the source of the equations of motion: